Project-Counter/cop5/source/appendices/f-handling-errors-and-exceptions.rst

      - 401
      - The service being called requires a valid APIKey to access usage data and the key provided was not valid or not authorized for the data being requested.

+   * - IP Address Not Authorized to Access Service
+     - Error
+     - 2030
+     - 401
+     - The service requires IP authorization, and the IP address used by the client is not authorized.
+The server MUST include information on how this issue can be resolved in the Data element or include a Help_URL that points to the information.

    * - Report Not Supported
      - Error
      - 3000